-You do not have to sort recyclables by type.
+At UB, you do not have to sort recyclables by type.
 Paper, cardboard, plastics, glass and metal can all be placed in the same recycling bin. glass.
 Simply place accepted recycling in one of the specially marked “All-In-One” bins located across campus.

 And it’s not just easier.
 It will also reduce the amount of materials going to landfills.